-A small amount of air, expanding in the vacuum of the suction line, displaces a considerable volume of water which subtracts from the capacity that the pump is able to deliver, making the priming difficult or causing the pump to lose its prime.
-Therefore, it is absolutely essential to keep the suction line and the suction side of pump casing air tight at all time when drafting water.
+A small amount of air, expanding in the vacuum of the suction line, displaces a considerable volume of water which subtracts from the capacity that the pump can deliver.
+This makes the priming difficult or causes the pump to lose its prime.
+Therefore, it is essential to keep the suction line and the suction side of pump casing air tight always when drafting water.